Modular Ackermann maps and hierarchical structures: Abstract

 \section{Abstract}

-We introduce and study modular truncations of the Ackermann function viewed as self-maps on finite rings.
+We introduce and study modular truncations of the Ackermann function, formalized as discrete dynamical trajectories on the set of least non-negative residues.
 These maps form a hierarchy of rapidly increasing compositional complexity indexed by recursion depth.
-We investigate their structural properties, sensitivity to depth variation, and induced distributions modulo powers of two.
-Motivated by these properties, we define hierarchical hash-type constructions based on depth-dependent Ackermann evaluation.
-Several conjectures and open problems on distribution, cycle structure, and asymptotic behavior are proposed.
+We investigate their structural properties, sensitivity to depth variation, and the induced distributions modulo powers of two.
+While such hierarchical constructions are superficially motivated by hash-type mixing functions, we analyze how powers of two interact with the recursive structure modulo $2^k$, leading to strong saturation effects in the depth $m=3$ case.
+Instead of the expected asymptotic equidistribution, an absorption phenomenon occurs where the uniform measure concentrates onto a localized subset of residues, driving the total variation distance from the uniform distribution to 1.